autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

   background_class: ""

   features:
+  - title: "Facebook"
+    icon: "fab fa-facebook"
+    content: "Facebook has some wonderful group pages where Autistic people hang out.
+Most are private groups. <br><br>Some popular ones are:

+    * <a href='https://www.facebook.com/groups/2036299673287000/'>Autistic Adults</a>

+    * <a href='https://www.facebook.com/groups/2223274367896109/'>Sounds Autistic I'm In</a>

+    * <a href='https://www.facebook.com/groups/OlderAdultsASD/'>Older Adults with Aspergers</a>

+    * <a href='https://www.facebook.com/groups/thatausomebookclub/'>That Au-Some Book Club</a>

+    * <a href='https://www.facebook.com/groups/autisminclusivity/'>Autistic Inclusivity</a>

+    * <a href='https://www.facebook.com/groups/236272016838118/'>Autistic Researchers Researching Autism (ARRA)</a>

+    * <a href='https://www.facebook.com/groups/148276319191895/'>ADHD/Autism Cleaning / Decluttering Support</a>

+    * <a href='https://www.facebook.com/groups/autisticadultswithadhd/'>Autistic Adults with ADHD</a>

+    * <a href='https://www.facebook.com/groups/676189865840218/'>Autism Late Diagnosis/Self-Identification Support and Education</a>

+    * <a href='https://www.facebook.com/groups/2138776736451241/'>Ask Autistic Adults - Resource for Parents of Autistics</a>

+    * <a href='https://www.facebook.com/groups/822842864718484/'>This is autistic culture</a>
+    "

+  - title: "Mastodon"
+    icon: "fab fa-mastodon"
+    content: "Since Elon Musk bought Twitter things have become chaotic on that social media platform to say the least.
+Many autistic people have decided to join Mastodon as a Twitter alternative.
+It is run by volunteers, not corporations or billionaires.
+Accounts are free and it doesn't matter what server you create an account on.
+You can learn more at <a href='https://fedi.tips'>fedi.tips</a>.
+    <br><br>
+    You can find me on Mastodon at @autism101@mstdn.social. 💛
+    <br><br>
+    You can join Mastodon by signing up <a href='https://joinmastodon.org/servers'>here</a>.
+Find any server that has a 'Create account' button that looks interesting and register your account.
+It does not matter which server you signup with, you will still be able to communicate and follow anyone.
+    <br><br>
+    I built a <a href='https://docs.google.com/forms/d/e/1FAIpQLScMczoV34fI3ozjvvIUu9Ujyhv5LDLL_43ROS2dFgfKxlQrXQ/viewform'>Neurodivergent Mastodon List</a> form so it makes it easy to find other autistic people.
+Please consider adding your handle there so others can find you and add you to their Follow List.
+    "

   - title: "Twitter"
     icon: "fab fa-twitter"
     content: "One of the hangouts for Autistics is Twitter.
 We often have live Twitter Spaces where we can talk to each other and offer support on a wide range of topics.